LetterLiGo/Inaudible-Adversarial-Perturbation-Vrifle/readme.md

 # VRifle

-This is the implementation of "Inaudible Adversarial Perturbation: Manipulating the Recognition of User Speech in Real Time"
+This is the implementation of "Inaudible Adversarial Perturbation: Manipulating the Recognition of User Speech in Real Time".

-We thank the author of [deepspeech2-pytorch-adversarial-attack](https://github.com/Kaminyou/deepspeech2-pytorch-adversarial-attack) for providing a good basis for our code, which attacks deepspeech2 model.
+We would like to thank the author of deepspeech2-pytorch-adversarial-attack for providing an excellent foundation for our code, which targets the DeepSpeech2 model.

-We also thank the contributors of [deepspeech.pytorch](https://github.com/SeanNaren/deepspeech.pytorch) for establishing a easy-to-use DeepSpeech Framework.
+We also extend our gratitude to the contributors of deepspeech.pytorch for developing an easy-to-use DeepSpeech framework.

 <!-- The pytorch version STFT algorithm is from [this repo](https://github.com/pseeth/torch-stft). -->
 ## Citation